California dairy farms make smart use of natural resources and play an important role in recycling nutrients.

 The amount of water used to produce each gallon of California milk has decreased more than 88% over the past 50-plus years.
 Learn More About Water-Smart Dairy.

-California dairy farms are world leaders in energy-smart practices, reducing usage and generating clean, renewable energy.
+California dairy farms are world leaders in energy-smart practices, reducing usage and creating clean, renewable energy.